Vietnam.vn - Nền tảng quảng bá Việt Nam

 Some of the 20 artifacts expected to be returned to Cambodia by Thailand - Photo: THAI PBS WORLD

-The 20 artifacts – mostly figurines – were among 43 items smuggled out of Cambodia years ago.
+The 20 artifacts – mostly figurines – were among 43 that were smuggled out of Cambodia years ago.
 After the Thai Fine Arts Department verified their origins, 23 were returned to Cambodia in 2008 and 2015.

 The Khmer Times newspaper quoted Cambodian officials as saying that the country did not want the repatriation of antiquities - which have deep cultural and national symbolic significance - to be delayed for financial reasons.

-Cambodia affirmed its wish for the repatriation process to take place on schedule and in the spirit of goodwill cooperation between the two countries.
+Cambodia affirmed its wish for the repatriation process to take place on schedule and in a spirit of goodwill cooperation between the two countries.

 HA DAO